szafran89/santa-claus-coding/README.md

 # pixel-santa-claus

-> Pixel Santa Claus coding
+> Easy app to code Santa Claus for kids.

+## How it works

+1. Select color
+2. Check codes below the colors
+3. Click proper place on the board
+4. Check result and have fun!

 ## Build Setup